reflectivity/orsopy/orsopy/fileio/specification.md

 (called *I*).
 In the latter case units should be provided, e.g. 1/s.
 The naming of the third column is then *sR* or *sI*.
 - It's strongly advised that the third and fourth columns are provided.
 If these are unknown then a value of 'nan' can be used in the data array.
-The third column must have the same units as the first.
+The fourth column must have the same units as the first.

 The example given refers to *R(Qz)* which has unit 1